-"Residence" means and includes one or more rooms in a building managed or used as living quarters, including, without limitation: a building or buildings used as a single-family dwelling or a multifamily dwelling; a building or buildings used as a live-in treatment facility, substance abuse center, half-way house, or home for senior citizens, disabled persons, or other residential care facilities; and dwelling units reserved for use by a resident owner, caretaker, watchman, emergency personnel, or maintenance personnel.
+"Residence" means and includes one or more rooms in a building managed or used as living quarters, including, without limitation: a building or buildings used as a single-family dwelling or a multifamily dwelling; a building or buildings used as a live-in treatment facility, substance abuse center, half-way house, or home for senior citizens, disabled persons, or other residential care facilities.
 Emergency shelter is specifically excluded from this definition.